jrpool/rallytree/README.md

 For example, suppose a user story has six child user stories.
 Without this adaptation, RallyTree could process all six children in a batch.
 JavaScript would start working on them quasi-simultaneously, in no predictable order.
 Each child’s update could entail a change to the parent.
 To avoid a concurrency conflict, Rally would need to prevent any change to the parent between the time it reads the parent for child A and the time it updates the parent for child A. But Rally does not prevent such changes.
 If Rally updates the parent for child B during that interval, a concurrency conflict occurs.
 The sequentiality adaptation prevents such concurrency conflicts.

-Concurrency conflicts have not occurred in the verdict-acquisition operation, where the Rally data are read but not modified.
+Concurrency conflicts have not occurred in the verdict-acquisition or documentation operation, where the Rally data are read but not modified.
 Those operations are performed in parallel whenever possible.
-This observation should also apply to the documentation operation, but in fact concurrency conflicts occur when it is performed in parallel.

 # Installation and usage